An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Discrete-Time Control Trade-offs

-When the plant $\mathcal{P}$ in \hyperref[fig2]{Fig.~2} is LTV, \hyperref[prop311]{Proposition~3.11} and \hyperref[cor312]{Corollary~3.12} connect the total information rate $\bar{I}(E; X_0)$ with the LTV Bode's integral $\mathscr{B}$ and the sum of spectral values $\sum_{j=1}^{l}m_j \log\underline{\kappa}_j$.
-This connection reveals that analogous to the LTV Bode's integral and average risk-sensitive cost function, total information (rate) captures the time-domain control trade-off properties of LTV system \eqref{LTV_Ctrl_Plant}, i.e., when the running risk-sensitive or entropy cost is less (or greater) than $\bar{I}(E; X_0)$ on a time interval, the cost outside this interval must be greater (or less).
-Meanwhile, with the aid of the I-MMSE relationship, the MMSE-based sandwich bounds for this control trade-off metric are also derived, which not only provide a sandwich estimate to $\bar{I}(E; X_0)$, but complement the preceding bounds, such as $\mathcal{C}_f$ in \hyperref[thm34]{Theorem~3.4} and $\sum_{j=1}^l m_j \log \underline{\kappa}_j$ in \hyperref[lem310]{Lemma~3.10}. \begin{remark} The LTV derivations and results presented in \hyperref[prop311]{Proposition~3.11} and \hyperref[cor312]{Corollary~3.12} cover the LTI ones in \hyperref[prop36]{Proposition~3.6} and \hyperref[cor37]{Corollary~3.7} as a special case.
-If we apply the LTV results of this section to an LTI system as \eqref{LTI_Ctrl_Plant}, the spectral values $\underline{\kappa}_j$ in the ${\rm CLB}_{\rm LTV}$ of \eqref{prop311_eq1} and \eqref{cor312_eq1} will coincide with the modulus of unstable poles $|\lambda^{+}_j(A)|$ in the ${\rm CLB}_{\rm LTI}$ of \eqref{prop36_eq1} and \eqref{cor37_eq1}, and the time-varying estimation error covariance matrices in \eqref{LTV_Prediction}-\eqref{prop311_eq8} will degenerate to a time-invariant or steady-state matrix and be canceled.
+\hyperref[prop311]{Proposition 3.11} and \hyperref[cor312]{Corollary 3.12} connect the total information rate $\bar{I}(E; X_0)$ to the LTV Bode's integral $\mathscr{B}$ and the sum of spectral values $\sum_{j=1}^{l}m_j \log\underline{\kappa}_j$ for the first time.
+This connection suggests that analogous to the LTV Bode's integral and average risk-sensitive cost function, total information rate also captures the time-domain control trade-off property of the LTV system \eqref{LTV_Ctrl_Plant}, i.e., if the running risk-sensitive or entropy cost is less (or greater) than $\bar{I}(E; X_0)$ on a time interval, the cost outside this interval must be greater (or less).
+Moreover, with the aid of the I-MMSE relationship, \hyperref[prop311]{Proposition 3.11} and \hyperref[cor312]{Corollary 3.12} do not posit any assumption on the stationarity or distribution of signals or initial states, and the MMSE-based bounds not only provide a sandwich estimate to $\bar{I}(E; X_0)$ but supplement the bounds in \hyperref[thm34]{Theorem 3.4} and \hyperref[lem310]{Lemma 3.10}. \begin{remark} The LTV derivations and results in \hyperref[prop311]{Proposition 3.11} and \hyperref[cor312]{Corollary 3.12} cover the LTI ones in \hyperref[prop36]{Proposition 3.6} and \hyperref[cor37]{Corollary 3.7} as a special case.
+When we apply the LTV results of this section to an LTI system as \eqref{LTI_Ctrl_Plant}, the spectral values $\underline{\kappa}_j$ in the ${\rm CLB}_{\rm LTV}$ of \eqref{prop311_eq1} and \eqref{cor312_eq1} will coincide with the modulus of unstable poles $|\lambda^{+}_j(A)|$ in the ${\rm CLB}_{\rm LTI}$ of \eqref{prop36_eq1} and \eqref{cor37_eq1}, and the time-varying estimation error covariance matrices in \eqref{LTV_Prediction}-\eqref{prop311_eq8} will degenerate to the time-invariant or steady-state matrices and be canceled.
 Similar relationship also exists when we investigate the total information rates of continuous-time LTI and LTV control systems \cite{Wan_arxiv_2022}. \end{remark}